jtlapp/jvm-vs-jsr/README.md

 **CURRENTLY UNDER DEVELOPMENT**

-## Preparation
+## Installation and Setup

-Install kubectl and helm, and configure kubectl for your cluster.
+Install kubectl, helm, helmfile, and configure kubectl for your cluster.

+Run `helmfile init` to further install the Helm "diff" and "secrets" plugins.

 Set the docker image prefix in an environment variables: